If Else Condition

 Before that, let's create a Google Sheets spreadsheet where all the triggering data gets saved.
 Name the sheet as Eventbrite data.
 Create two column headers, say Party Specific and Others.
 The event name containing Birthday as a keyword should get saved under the "Party Specific" column, and the rest of the events should get saved under the "Others" column:

 4. Others: This is the second column header we had created in the spreadsheet.
-As per the use case, we don't want any data to get saved under this column.
+As per the use case, we don't want any data to get saved under this column if the condition is satisfied.
 Keep this field empty.

 Here's how the action looks after successful configuration:

-Let's configure another Google Sheets - Add row action complying with the last statement of the use case "else save it in the other row of Google Sheets".
+Let's configure another Google Sheets - Add row action complying with the last statement of the use case "else save it in a miscellaneous row of Google Sheets".

 The configuration steps for the Google Sheets - Add row action are almost the same as discussed in the previous section.

-However, there's a minor change for specifying trigger data in the input fields.
+However, there's a minor change for specifying trigger response data pills in the input fields.

 As per the last statement of the use case, specify the Eventbrite trigger output data in the Others column header field and keep the Party Specific field empty.
 Refer to the following screenshot:

-You can get granularity in the journey output by specifying more trigger output data in the action fields.
+You can get granularity in the journey output by specifying more trigger response data in the action fields.

-This is one of the quickest ways that Quickwork Journey Builder offers to deal with complex journeys.
+This is one of the quickest ways that Quickwork offers to deal with complex journeys.
 You can create more conditioning journeys such as:

 "Whenever a new case is created in Salesforce, check its status.
 If the status is Escalated, then forward the case details to the CEO of the company else, send it to the support team to maintain records."